BelT26/Finding-Pluto/README.md

 Used a story to add interest and incentivise user to continue to end of the game

-## Future development possibilities

-Increase number of questions
-Add individual images to illustrate each question.

-Similar structure could be used for a geography quiz,

 ## Fuel Gauge
 When the fuel reached 0 the original effect was not very attractive as a very thin shape remained at the bottom of the gauge